 The Ministers assessed achievements to date, as well as adopted the Conclusions by the Chair, thus setting priorities for the future work-cycle.
 The 2 Pillar system (Pillar 1 – dialogue-oriented cooperation; Pillar 2 – result-oriented cooperation) was defined in the Conclusions by the Chair and supported by the Education Ministers.
-The Conclusions by the Chair contain about 20 accomplished / partially accomplished ASEM education activities as well as 15 new ASEM education activities.
+The Conclusions by the Chair contains about 20 accomplished / partially accomplished ASEM education activities as well as 15 new ASEM education activities.
 The document has two important annexes: (1) Future ASEM Education Initiatives and (2) Policy Recommendations developed by the Rectors and the Students during the 4th ASEM Rectors’ Conference and Students’ Forum (ARC4).
 Implementation and follow-up of the activities included in both annexes will make a contribution to the result-oriented cooperation in education between Asia and Europe.
 Latvia handed over the Conclusions by the Chair to the Republic of Korea, the host of the 6th ASEM Education Ministers’ Meeting (ASEM ME6) in 2017.

 The ASEMME5 consisted of two plenary sessions and a political-level informal discussion (Working Breakfast).
 During the plenary sessions, the participants not only shared experience from their countries and organizations but also gave many constructive suggestions how the issues – skills’ development for better employability and new learning technologies in education – could be tackled through the ASEM education cooperation.
 The Working Breakfast reflected the different visions on the future of the ASEM Education Process and showed that there is a need for further discussions.
 At the same time, the main benefits and challenges of the ASEM Education Process were identified.
 Over 20 bilateral meetings took place and new bilateral agreements between Asian and European countries were signed during the Ministerial meeting.

 The succeeding Intermediate Senior Officials’ Meeting (ISOM) was hosted by the Russian Federation in 2016.
 The 7th ASEM Education Ministers’ Meeting (ASEM ME7) in 2019 will be co-organized by Austria and Romania.
 The 1st Senior Officials’ Meeting will be hosted by Austria and the 2nd Senior Officials’ Meeting and ASEMME7 by Romania.